ccdcoe/CDMCS/Moloch/wise/README.md

 ]
 ```

-We can use the useless skeleton, apply some sed magic, and throw away anyting not needed.
+We can use the useless skeleton, apply some sed magic, and throw away anything not needed.

 ```javascript
 'use strict';